stevemussmann/GTseqTools/README.md

 Required for SNPPIT conversion only:
 * **-Z / --snppitmap:** Specify a tab-delimited map in which the first column lists each population, the second column lists its status as POP or OFFSPRING, and the third column lists the potential parental POP(s) for each OFFSPRING.
 See example snppitmap in 'example_files' folder.

-Optional Arguments: <a name="optional"></a>
+Filtering Arguments: <a name="filtering"></a>
-* **-d / --sexid:** Provide a list of loci that are sex-identifying SNPs.
-This should be a plain text file with one locus per line.
-These loci will be removed from the dataset before any data filtering steps are executed.
+* **-D / --dups:** Turn on filter to screen for individuals with duplicate genotypes.
 * **-i / --pmissind:** Enter the maximum allowable proportion of missing data for an individual sample.
 Default = 0.2.
+* **-I / --ifi:** Set maximum allowable IFI score to retain a genotype (default = 2.5).
+* **-k / --keepdups:** Method for retaining duplicates. 'all' = keep all duplicates; 'first' = keep first encountered; 'second' = keep second; 'none' = keep none (default)
 * **-l / --pmissloc:** Enter the maximum allowable proportion of missing data for a locus.
 Default = 0.1.
 * **-m / --monomorphic:** Turn on filter to remove monomorphic loci.
 * **-r / --removeinds:** Provide a list of individuals that should be removed from the input xlsx file.
 This should be a plain text file with each individual being specified on its own line.
 These individuals will be removed before missing data proportions are calculated.
+* **-R / --removeloci:** Provide a list of loci that should be removed from the input xlsx file.
+This should be a plain text file with each locus being specified on its own line.
+These loci will be removed before any other locus-filtering operations are performed.
+* **-T / --dupthresh:** Maximum number of mismatching loci for identifying individuals with duplicate genotypes (default = 3).

+Optional Arguments: <a name="optional"></a>
+* **-d / --sexid:** Provide a list of loci that are sex-identifying SNPs.
+This should be a plain text file with one locus per line.
+These loci will be removed from the dataset before any data filtering steps are executed.
 * **-P / --keeppops:** Provide a list of populations that will be retained in final outputs.
 All individuals belonging to populations not specified in this file will be filtered.
 This input should be a plain text file with each population being specified on its own line.
 Population names must match those in the 'Population ID' column exactly.
-* **-R / --removeloci:** Provide a list of loci that should be removed from the input xlsx file.
-This should be a plain text file with each locus being specified on its own line.
-These loci will be removed before any other locus-filtering operations are performed.
 * **-s / --species:** Provide a list of loci that are species identification SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any other data filtering steps are executed.

 Structure Format Arguments: